TT Talk - Truck and trailer fires - what our data tells us

-What actually catches fire?
+What actually catches fire in truck fires?

 At the point of ignition, it is useful to consider what is actually catching fire in such incidents.
 In the very early stages of development, the cargo is typically some distance away from the wheel assembly and protected by the trailer curtain/sides/floor or container.

 Rubber tyres are composed of numerous combustible materials such as carbon, oil, benzene, toluene and sulphur as well as rubber.
 Sufficient heat build-up will cause tyres to combust.
 This has the potential to give rise to tyre blow out.
 While the blow out event might not itself accelerate the progression of the fire, it is likely to assist the spreading of the fire from the tyre as burning fragments may be propelled outwards.